Habiburiitkgp/Habibur/README.md

 <p align="center">

-Currently, I am doing my Masters in the Department of Computer Science and Engineering from the Indian Institute of Technology, Kharagpur.
-My research interest focuses on VLSI test research-related topics such as FSM based Testing and Scan and Non-Scan based Testing using machine learning.
+Currently, I am doing my Masters in the *[Department of Computer Science and Engineering](http://cse.iitkgp.ac.in/)* from the *[Indian Institute of Technology, Kharagpur](http://www.iitkgp.ac.in/)*.
+My research interest focuses on VLSI test research-related topics such as FSM based Testing and Scan and Non-Scan based Testing using Machine Larning.

 </p>